Annual Research Grants 2022

 London and Jerusalem.

-An annual award of £3,000 to support research that requires access to the PEF archives and collection and also time spent in residence at the Albright Institute in Jerusalem.
+An award of £3,000 to support research that requires access to the PEF archives and collection and also time spent in residence at the Albright Institute (AIAR) in Jerusalem.
 The Fellowship requires a minimum of 10 working days at the PEF in Greenwich, London, and a 1 month minimum stay at AIAR in Jerusalem.
-The room and half-board at the Institute ($1,200 per month) will come from the award, with the rest a flexible stipend for the other activities.
+The room and half-board at the Institute ($1,500 per month) will come from the award, with the rest a flexible stipend for the other activities.
 This Fellowship is open to doctoral and post-doctoral researchers of all nationalities.
-This Fellowship is for a residential period between September and the end of May.
-The working days at the PEF may be completed anytime from the granting of the award until 31 May.
+This Fellowship is for a residential period between 1 September and 31 May in the following calendar year.
+The working days at the PEF may be completed anytime from the granting of the award until 31 May the following calendar.

 Previous PEF-Albright Institute Fellowships